darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/drawn-and-parametric.md

 The "combine masks" combobox contains the following options, defining how the drawn and parametric masks will be combined:

 exclusive
-: A straightforward method of combining masks is by multiplying the individual pixel values from each of the component masks.
+: A straightforward method of combining masks is by multiplying together the individual pixel values from each of the component masks.

 : For a given pixel, the final mask will have value of 0 if _all_ of the individual masks are 0 at that location and it will only have a value of 1.0 if _all_ masks have a value of 1.0 at that location.
 This method of combination is known as _exclusive_.